PolusAI/bfio/docs/source/Examples/Converter.rst

 in a fast, scalable way.
 The two core classes, :doc:`/Reference/BioReader` and :doc:`/Reference/BioWriter`, can use one of three different backends depending on the file type that will be read.
-Usually, the proper backend will be selected when opening a file, but periodically it will not select the proper backend so it is useful to mention them here:
+Usually, the proper backend will be selected when opening a file.
+For cases where bfio fails to select the proper backend, the ``backend`` parameter can be passed to the constructor.
+The following backends are available in ``bfio``.

 1. ``backend="python"`` can only be used to read/write OME tiled tiff images.
    Tiled tiff is the preferred file format for reading/writing arbitrarily sized images.
-2. ``backend="bioformats"`` can be used to read any `any format supported by Bioformats <https://docs.openmicroscopy.org/bio-formats/6.1.0/supported-formats.html>`_.
+2. ``backend="bioformats"`` can be used to read any `any format supported by Bio-Formats <https://docs.openmicroscopy.org/bio-formats/7.2.0/supported-formats.html>`_.
    The BioWriter with java backend will only save images as OME tiled tiff.
-3. ``backend="zarr"`` can be used to read/write a subset of Zarr files following the `OME Zarr spec. <https://ngff.openmicroscopy.org/latest/>`_.
+3. ``backend="zarr"`` can be used to read/write a subset of Zarr files following the `OME Zarr spec <https://ngff.openmicroscopy.org/latest/>`_.

 The advantage to using the ``python`` and ``zarr`` backends are speed and scalability at the expense of a rigid file structure, while the ``bioformats`` backend provides broad access to a wide array of file types but is considerably slower.

-In this example, the basic usage of two core classes are demonstrated by creating a "universal" converter from any Bioformats supported file format to OME tiled tiff.
+In this example, the basic usage of two core classes are demonstrated by creating a "universal" converter from any Bio-Formats supported file format to OME tiled tiff.

 ---------------